1100011Dawg/Obsidian_Dawson/School/IB ELA/MacBeth/Macbeth.md

 - (1252) around this line Ghost of [[Banquo]] sits in his seat others can see ghost, so he looks crazy relates to him seeing a floating dagger
 - ¨And push us from our stools.
 This is more strange¨(1308) says the ghost is strange
 - ¨Come, we’ll to sleep.
 My strange and self-abuse Is the initiate fear that wants hard use.
 We are yet but young in deed¨(1384) need to get used to murdering
+- ¨Thou art too like the spirit of Banquo.
+Down!
+Thy crown does sear mine eyeballs.¨(1605) to apparitions of kings
 -